-Operational risk for CCR Group entities is governed by the internal control system within the overall risk management process.
+Operational risk for CCR is governed by the internal control system within the overall risk management process.

-The CCR Group has adopted the internal control objectives defined by the French financial markets authority (Autorité des Marchés Financiers - AMF).
+CCR has adopted the internal control objectives defined by the AMF.
 The objectives of the internal control system set up by CCR are therefore to ensure: